simongravelle/nmrformd/README.rst

 ------------

 - for very large trajectory file, the code requires a lot of memory
-- currently only residue are accepted to differentiate atoms from the same molecule/structure/residue
+- currently only residues have been tested
-- the code has mostly be tested with GROMACS trajectory file
+- the code has mostly been tested with GROMACS trajectory file

 .. _`documentation`: https://nmrformd.readthedocs.io/en/latest/